Spam backlinks are like cancer to SEO.

 Finally, you can use Spam Score to help you create an initial draft report for researching backlinks that might need to be disavowed.

-Then, click the green button to show only follow backlinks (since they’re the only ones you really need to worry about disavowing):
+To do this, filter out all Yellow and Red Spam Score backlinks (move the slider bar to read “5 to 17”), then, click the “Links that Google considers” button to show only follow backlinks (since they’re the only ones you really need to worry about disavowing):

 Next, and this is the most important part, make sure you investigate each link you’re thinking about disavowing before you commit.